seanwhs/Tutorials/NextJS/QR-Attendance-System/Implementation/15-Deployment.md

 4. **Operations:** Establishing the blueprint for deployment, monitoring, and scale.

 Your system is now a fully realized **Event Attendance Engine**, engineered to handle the complexities of large-scale, high-concurrency physical operations.

----

-**As we reach the conclusion of this architectural masterclass, would you like to perform a formal Security Review (Threat Model) as an final exercise, or is there a specific component of the implementation you would like to revisit?**